Translate essential knowledge and skills through top-level clinical education in KU's doctoral program in physical therapy.

 During the final academic year, you will fulfill a total of 36 weeks of full-time clinical experiences offered at more than 250 sites throughout the United States and abroad.

-You're required to complete two clinical experiences, one in an inpatient setting and one in a general or orthopedic outpatient setting.
-We believe broad exposure to geographically representative practice throughout the lifespan is instrumental in the development of a well-rounded versatile physical therapist.
+Students are required to complete two clinical experiences: one in an inpatient setting and one in a general or orthopedic outpatient setting.
+We believe broad exposure to geographically representative practice throughout the lifespan is instrumental in the development of a well-rounded and versatile physical therapist.

 Several members of the clinical education team are actively engaged in clinical education research through the Leveraging Education and Research in Physical Therapy Lab.